10XGenomics/enclone/README.md

 ## The mission of `enclone`

-If you have a sample and have generated VDJ data from the B or T cells within it, you should be able to directly see their biology, without aid from a computational expert.
+If you have a sample and have generated single-cell VDJ data from the B or T cells within it, you have the power to fully understand the nature of the receptors for those cells, because you have in hand the sequences for each of their chains.
+You should be able to directly see their biology, without aid from a computational expert.
 To that end, we start with this simple goal:

 <img align="left" src="img/mission.svg" alt="mission" title="mission" />
-To do this, you have to start from single-cell data.
-Then the <i>finding</i> part is algorithmically challenging: it is very easy to mistakenly put unrelated cells in the same clonotype, and to "pollute" a clonotype with "ectopic" chains.
+The <i>finding</i> part is
+algorithmically challenging: it is very easy to mistakenly put unrelated cells in the same clonotype, and to "pollute" a clonotype with "ectopic" chains.
 The <i>displaying</i> part is also challenging: we are unaware of other tools to do it.